From the blog...

 We’ve detailed a good report, we need to also discuss an unhelpful one.

-We’ve seen them time and time again; a simplistic one-page report that only details the requirements for a home or commercial building to reach a minimum 6 star rating.
+We’ve seen them time and again; a simplistic one-page report that only details the requirements for a home or commercial building to reach the minimum star rating.
 That’s it.

-They usually only detail one recommendation for each energy rating criteria (windows, ceilings, walls, slabs, etc) irrelevant of whether the material specifications can be sourced or built with your specific design and/or plan.
+Usually there is only one recommendation for each energy rating criteria (e.g. windows, ceilings, walls, slabs) irrespective of whether the material specifications can be sourced or built with your specific design and/or plan.

 The biggest issue, usually, is the lack of material options for different locations of the home/building.
 For example, one window recommendation regardless of the building positioning.

 There’s no clarity what method is used to calculate the rating or why.
-There’s no clarification of the starting (submitted) design/plan and what rating these would deliver.
-There’s no clear recommendations of how to increase the star rating to achieve the minimum 6 star rating requirement.
+There’s no clarification of the starting (submitted) design/plan and what rating this would achieve.
+There’s no clear recommendations of how to increase the rating to achieve the minimum rating requirement.

-We must clarify that this type of report will meet a building permit application requirements, but is unlikely to be helpful in delivering a house or building that is actually energy efficient.
+We must clarify that this type of report will meet a building permit application requirement, but is unlikely to be helpful in delivering a house or building that is actually energy efficient.

 What's the value in an accurate energy rating report?

-If your quote is offering a report at a low cost and delivery time within 24 hours, consider what you’ll receive - what can possibly be analysed and assessed for that cost & time.
-Then consider the extra spend now on an accurate rating report and how that will save you in the long run and ultimately increase the value of the property itself.
+If your quote is offering a report at a very low cost and delivery time within 24 hours, consider what you’ll receive - what can possibly be assessed accurately within that time period?
+Then consider the extra spend on an accurate rating report and how that will save you in the long run and ultimately increase the value of the property itself.

 If you're interested in the latter, we'd love to hear from you!